 Full Metal Jacket; drama / war, UK / USA, 1987; D: Stanley Kubrick, S: Matthew Modine, Adam Baldwin, Vincent D'Onofrio, R. Lee Ermey, Dorian Harewood, Arliss Howard

-Without compromise does Stanley Kubrick confront in hist penultimate film fanatic militarism, showing the whole training as a sadistic child's play.
-Nominated for an Oscar, the screenplay splits the story into two halves.
-In the first half, it's excellently, sharply portrays the training of the recruits that gets even more impressive thanks to the crystal clear cinematography, while R. Lee Ermey - nominated for a Golden Globe as best supporting actor - is chosen well as the strict Sargent Hartman who is full of cynicism: he claims "God is happy when Marines kill the enemy", punishes everyone else when Pyle hides a donut and speaks dark statements like this one: "At my place, there will be no division by race, color, religion or nationality.
+In hist penultimate film, director Stanley Kubrick confronts fanatic militarism without compromise, showing the whole training as a sadistic child's play.
+The screenplay splits the story into two halves.
+In the first half, it excellently, sharply portrays the training of the recruits that gets even more impressive thanks to the crystal clear cinematography, while R. Lee Ermey is chosen well as the strict Sargent Hartman who is full of cynicism: he claims "God is happy when Marines kill the enemy", punishes everyone else when Pyle hides a donut, and speaks dark statements like this one: "At my place, there will be no division by race, color, religion or nationality.
 For me, you're all equally worthless!"
-The story neatly displays the whole training as a exercise in dominance, some of the moments are almost unbearably painful ("How tall are you?" - "5'9, Sir!" - "I didn't know they stacked shit that high!") and when one of the recruits looses his sanity - foreshadowed in his typical Kubrick frenzy stare - he shoots himself and Hartman.
-But the second half is vague and incomplete.
-Kubrick decided to chaotically display the Vietnam war while the main hero Joker (solid Matthew Modine) wasn't developed with a special spark.
-Scenes like the one where some cameramen are filming soldiers going into combat seem as if they were stolen from Coppola's "Apocalypse", and the "hell" of the battle ground was reduced just to a hunt for a (female) sniper.
-"Full Metal Jacket" is an ambitious and serious work, sadly overshadowed by Stone's "Platoon" released a year earlier, but it seems more like an exercise in style and cold, shallow characters than a real work of inspiration and a point.
+The story neatly displays the whole training as an exercise in dominance—he needs to break them, to then rebuild them into obedient soldiers in his own liking—whereas some of the moments are almost unbearably painful ("How tall are you?" - "5'9, Sir!" - "I didn't know they stacked shit that high!").
+Inevitably, this goes too far, and when one of the recruits loses his sanity—foreshadowed in his typical Kubrick frenzy stare—he shoots himself and Sgt.
+Hartman. owever, the second half is vague and incomplete, and much weaker thought-out.
+Kubrick decides to chaotically display the Vietnam War, but the main hero Joker (brilliant Matthew Modine) wasn't developed enough and is underused.
+Scenes like the one where some cameramen are filming soldiers going into combat seem as if they were stolen from Coppola's "Apocalypse Now", and the "hell" of the battle ground was reduced just to a hunt for a (female) sniper, which is too little and insufficient.
+"Full Metal Jacket" is an ambitious and serious work, overshadowed by Stone's superior "Platoon" released a year earlier, but it seems more like an exercise in style and cold, shallow characters than a real work of inspiration and a point.

 Grade:++